awillard1/id_hash/README.md

 ```
 ##### If you are going to user --john-fork
 Please understand what your processor is capable of.
 The system this was tested on can --fork to 32; however, that would make the system come to a halt.

+##### The --value-file
+This file can be the output from the burp extension at https://github.com/awillard1/burp-extensions/blob/main/id_hash.py or https://github.com/awillard1/burp-extensions/blob/main/id_hash_advanced.py

+The file could also be any wordlist you want to use against the --hash-file.

 ###### Run the following to see how many threads your system is capable of:
 ```
 cat /proc/cpuinfo | grep processor | wc -l